Mold Inspector Certification for Prevention, Remediation, and Removal Training

 Certificate Validity

-- Environmental health and safety professionals specializing in indoor air quality.
+- Environmental health and safety professionals specializing in indoor air quality and mold exposure.

 - Public health and housing professionals involved in environmental compliance and risk assessment.